insightindustry/sqlathanor/docs/using.rst

 Meta Configuration
 ------------------------

-The :term:`Meta Configuration` approach is a bit more robust than the :ref:`Declarative <declarative_configuration>` approach.
-That's because it supports more :term:`model attribute` types, including :term:`hybrid properties <hybrid property>`, :term:`association proxies <association proxy>`, and Python :class:`@property` :term:`instance attributes <instance attribute>`.
+The :term:`Meta Configuration` approach is more robust than the :ref:`Declarative <declarative_configuration>` approach.
+That's because it
+supports:

+#.
+More :term:`model attribute` types, including
+   :term:`hybrid properties <hybrid property>`, :term:`association proxies <association proxy>`, and Python :class:`@property` :term:`instance attributes <instance attribute>`
+#.
+The definition of multiple named configuration sets for different serialization and
+   de-serialization rules.

 The Meta Configuration approach relies on a special :term:`model attribute` that you define for your :term:`model class`: ``__serialization__``.
-This attribute should contain a list of :class:`AttributeConfiguration <sqlathanor.attributes.AttributeConfiguration>` objects, which are used to indicate the explicit :term:`serialization`/:term:`de-serialization` configuration for your :term:`model attributes <model attribute>`.
+This attribute contains one or more lists of :class:`AttributeConfiguration <sqlathanor.attributes.AttributeConfiguration>` objects, which are used to indicate the explicit :term:`serialization`/:term:`de-serialization` configuration for your :term:`model attributes <model attribute>`.